pizzapanther/neutron-studio/content/posts/2023-01-15-docker-compose-for-dev.md

 ## Share Shell Environments

-Since you have a development container you can now really easy make a share development environment setup.
+Since you have a development container you can now really easy make a shared development environment setup.
 I like to include a shared `.bashrc` in my repository and then in the Dockerfile copy that to the user's home directory.

 `COPY .bashrc /home/myuser/`